Pneumoconiosis Treatment Guidelines Can Include a Variety of Therapies for Symptom Control

 - Patient-centric follow-up care – Our physicians work hand-in-hand with our patients’ pulmonologists and primary care providers to ensure that all pneumoconiosis treatment guidelines are carefully followed, and that each patient receives comprehensive, streamlined care.

-- State-of-the-art treatment facilities – The Lung Institute has clean and comfortable clinics with several convenient locations across the United States.
+- State-of-the-art treatment facilities – The Lung Health Institute has clean and comfortable clinics with several convenient locations across the United States.